-✓ Median household income Race: percent white ✓ Percentage below federal poverty line (FPL) Race: percent black ✓ Percent uninsured Ethnicity: percent Hispanic or Latino ✓ Percent with public health insurance ✓ Life expectancy Percent with Medicaid ✓ Crude death rate Mean travel time to work Other ✓ Percent speaking language other than English at home
+✓ Median household income ✓ Race: percent white ✓ Percentage below federal poverty line (FPL) ✓ Race: percent black ✓ Percent uninsured Ethnicity: percent Hispanic or Latino ✓ Percent with public health insurance ✓ Life expectancy ✓ Percent with Medicaid ✓ Crude death rate ✓ Mean travel time to work Other Percent speaking language other than English at home

-In 2015, the Johns Hopkins Hopkins Hospital (JHH) and Johns Hopkins Bayview Medical Center (JHBMC) merget heir respective Community Benefit Service Areas (CBSA) in order to better integrate community health and community outreach across the East and Southeast Baltimore City and County region.
-The getographic area contained within the nine ZIP codes includes 21202, 21205, 21206, 21213, 21219, 21219, 21222, 2124, and 21231.
+In 2015, the Johns Hopkins Hopkins Hospital (JHH) and Johns Hopkins Bayview Medical Center (JHBMC) merget their respective Community Benefit Service Areas (CBSA) in order to better integrate community health and community outreach across the East and Southeast Baltimore City and County region.
+The geographic area contained within the nine ZIP codes includes 21202, 21205, 21206, 21213, 21219, 21219, 21222, 21224, and 21231.
 This area reflects the population with the largest usage of the emergency departments and the majority of recipients of community contributions and programming.
-Within the CBSA, JHH and JHBMC have focused on certain target populations such as the elderly, at-risk children and adolescents, uninsured individuals and households, and underinsured and low-income individuals and households.
-The CBSA covers approximately 27.9 square miles of land area for the city and 25.6 square miles in Baltimore County, in terms of population, an estimated 308,899 people live within CBSA, of which the population in County 21P codes accounts for 38% of the City's population and the population in County 21P codes accounts for 38% of the County's population (2020 Census estimate of Baltimore City population, 585,708, and Baltimore County population, 585,453.
-Within the CBSA, there are three Baltimore County neighborhoods - Dundalk, Sparrows Point, and Edgemere.
-Baltimore City is truly a city of neighborhoods with over 270 officially recognized neighborhoods.
-The Baltimore City Department of Health has subdivided the city area into 23 neighborhoods or neighborhood groupings that are completely or partally included within the CBSA.
-These neighborhoods are Belair-Edision, Canton, Cedonia/Frankford, Claremont/Armistead, Clifton-Berea, Downtown/Seton Hill, Fells Point, Greater Charles Village/Barclay, Greater Govans, Greenmount East (included see and Such as Olive, Broadway East, Johnston Square, and Gay Street), Hamilton, Highlandfown, Johnstown/Oldtown, Lauraville, Madison/East End, Midtorn, Midway-Coldstream, Northwood
+Within the CBSA, JHH and JHBMC have focused on certain target populations such as the elethy, 4t-risk children and adolescents, uninsured individuals and households, and underinsured and low-income individuals and households.
+The CBSA covers approximately 27.9 square miles within the CIty of Baltimore or approximately birry-four percent of the cDSA, JHH and JHBMC have focused on certain target CBSA covers approximately 27.9 square miles within the CITy of Baltimore or approximately birry-four percent of the total 80.94 square miles of land area for the city and 25.6 square miles of land area for the city and 25.6 square miles of land area for the city and 15.6 square miles of land area for the city and 15.6 square miles of land area for the city and 15.6 square miles of land land the city area into 25.8 square miles of land the city area into 25.8 square miles of land the city area into 25.8 square miles with the CBSA.
+There are three Baltimore County spoulation (2020 Census estimate of Baltimore City population, 585,055).
+Within the CBSA, there are three Baltimore County spoulation (2020 Census estimate of Baltimore City population, 585,056).
+And there are the properties of the county Spoulation (2020 Census estimate of Baltimore City spoulation (2020 Census estimate of Baltimore City spoulation (2020 Census estimate of Baltimore City Department of Health has subdivided the city area (2020 Census estimate) and city of the Cartificati